We take your security seriously.

 - Set a strong password you don't use anywhere else, and lock it in a password manager program that is backed up.

 - Enable two-factor authentication under your profile.
 That way signing in takes both your password (something you know) AND your phone (something you have).
+For more see our post explaining how 2FA works.

 - For more ideas on protecting yourself online, see our article Lock Your Digital Windows and Doors: Basics of Digital Security.